Artificial Intelligence and Execution Control

 - policy is re-evaluated

-Execution is permitted only if these conditions are satisfied.
+Execution is permitted only when these conditions are satisfied.

 Authority is not assumed from prior approval.